 - The financing cash flow shows how much cash is raised or distributed to investors and lenders

 Looking at the cash flow forecast helps you to ensure that your business has enough cash to keep running, and can help you anticipate potential cash shortfalls.

-It is also a best practice to include a monthly cash flow statement in the appendices of your beer bar business plan so that the readers can view the impact of seasonality on your business cash position and generation.
+It is also a best practice to include a monthly cash flow statement in the appendices of your craft beer bar business plan so that the readers can view the impact of seasonality on your business cash position and generation.

 The initial financing plan

-The sources and uses table or initial financing plan is a key component of your business plan when starting a beer bar.
+The sources and uses table or initial financing plan is a key component of your business plan when starting a craft beer bar.

 It shows where the capital needed to set up the business will come from (sources) and how it will be spent (uses).

-This table helps size the investment required to set up the beer bar, and understand how risks will be distributed between the business owners, and the financiers.
+This table helps size the investment required to set up the craft beer bar, and understand how risks will be distributed between the business owners, and the financiers.

 The sources and uses table also highlights what the starting cash position will be.
 This is key for startups as the business needs to have sufficient funding to sustain operations until the break-even point is reached.

-Now that you have a clear understanding of what will go into the financial forecast of your beer bar business plan, let's have a look at the written part of the plan.
+Now that you have a clear understanding of what will go into the financial forecast of your craft beer bar business plan, let's have a look at the written part of the plan.